Introduction: Understanding Settlement Agreements in Legal Matters

 1. Parties Involved

-This clause also functions to specifically recognize the parties or the company involved in entering the agreement.
+This clause also functions to specifically recognize the parties or the company involved in entering into the agreement.
 Care should be taken to make sure that:

 - The name and the details of the account you provided are right.